AUBioInformatics22/MuscularDogstrophy/3_Duplicates.md

 #### Coverage Analysis

-The coverage that was calculated across the different stages of analysis thus far can be seen in Figure 1 and Table 1.
+The coverage that has been calculated across the different stages of analysis thus far can be seen in Figure 1 and Table 1.
 Per the data represented below, the coverage decreases with each stage of the analysis.

 <img src="analysis/0_figures/3_coverage.png"  alt="Coverage of Sequences">